highcharts/highcharts/docs/dashboards/layout-description.md

 * Red boxes: individual cells
 * Blue boxes: nested layout inside a cell

-To be able to use Dashboards with layout system and editmode you first have to load the editmode module.
+To be able to use Dashboards with layout system and editmode you first have to load the `layout` module.

 ```html
 <script src="https://code.highcharts.com/dashboards/dashboards.js"></script>